venenux/alpine-wiki/tutorials/alpine-howto-qemu-on-pc.md

 But this will have two little details that could relly into problems:

-* the image format is not specified, unless qemu will limited the writting
+* the image format is not specified, but qemu will limited the writting
 * you cannot interact with the machine (no keyboard response) due lack of usb devices

 Change the drive parameter and boot again with supprot for drive and keyboard using usb as: